projektmotor/ctrl-space-documentation/en/user/first_steps.md

 ## Using the SlimageViewer

-One of the most important Ctrl-Space components for templating is the SlimageViewer.
+One of the most important CTRL+SPACE components for templating is the SlimageViewer.
 You can use it to view the graphics and select layers you need informations from.
 Therefor open a Slimage via Project Explorer.
 Activate the `layer selection mode` and click on the layer you want to select - just as you would use Photoshop.